Red Sea–Dead Sea Water Conveyance: Project features and benefits

-The proposed conveyance would pump seawater 230 meters uphill from the Red Sea's Gulf of Aqaba through the Arabah Valley in Jordan.
-The water would then flow down gravitationally through multiple pipelines to the area of the Dead Sea, followed by a drop through a penstock to the level of the Dead Sea near its shore, and then an open canal to the Sea itself, which lies about 420 meters below sea level.
-The project would utilize about 225 km of pipelines for seawater and brine, parallel to the Arabah Valley in Jordan.
+The proposed conveyance would have pumped seawater 230 meters uphill from the Red Sea's Gulf of Aqaba through the Arabah Valley in Jordan.
+The water would then flow down gravitationally through multiple pipelines to the area of the Dead Sea, followed by a drop through a penstock to the level of the Dead Sea near its shore, thence via an open canal to the Sea itself, which lies about 420 meters below sea level.
+The project would have used about 225 km of pipelines for seawater and brine, parallel to the Arabah Valley in Jordan.

-The project would also have about 178 km of freshwater pipelines to the Amman area.
-It also would include several water desalination plants and at least one hydroelectric plant.
-In its final phase, it would produce about 850 million cubic meters of freshwater per year.
+The project would also have required about 178 km of freshwater pipelines to the Amman area, as well as several water desalination plants and at least one hydroelectric plant.
+In its final phase, it would have produced about 850 million cubic meters of freshwater per year.

-The project would require electric power from the Jordanian power grid, but it would also provide some electricity through hydroelectric power.
-In the sum, this project would probably be a large net user of energy.
-The net power demand would have to be satisfied through other power projects whose costs are not included in the project costs.
-The Kingdom of Jordan plans to build a large nuclear power plant that might make up the difference.
+The project would have required electric power from the Jordanian power grid.
+It would also have provided some electricity through hydroelectric power but would probably have been a large net user of energy.
+The net power demand would have had to be satisfied through other power projects whose costs are not included in the project costs.
+The Kingdom of Jordan had planned to build a large nuclear power plant to make up at least some of the difference.

 Costs and financing

-The project cost estimates vary from two to more than ten billion dollars depending on its structure and stages.
-The first phase of the Jordan Red Sea Project is expected to cost US$2.5 billion.
-It is expected to be financed to a large extent from commercial sources, including debt and equity and from soft international financing.
-As of January 2019, Israel is expected to contribute over one billion dollars over a period of 25 years.
+The project cost estimates varied from two to more than ten billion dollars, depending on its structure and stages.
+The first phase of the Jordan Red Sea Project was expected to cost US$2.5 billion, and to be financed to a large extent from commercial sources, including debt and equity and soft international financing.
+As of January 2019, Israel had been expected to contribute over one billion dollars over a period of 25 years.

 Environmental impact

-The transfer of mass volumes of water from one sea to another can bear drastic consequences on the unique natural characteristics of each of the two seas, as well as the desert valley which separates them, the Arabah.
+The transfer of mass volumes of water from one sea to another can have drastic consequences on the unique natural characteristics of each of the seas, as well as on the desert valley which separates them, the Arabah.
 Some of these characteristics, especially in the Dead Sea area, are unique on a global perspective, and therefore crucially important for conservation.
 The environmental group EcoPeace Middle East has protested against the allegedly premature approval of the project.
-By the mid-noughties, the group listed several potential hazardous effects of the project on the unique natural systems of the Red Sea, the Dead Sea, and the Arabah.
-Some have argued that these risks are serious enough to necessitate further discussion, or feel that their effects are negligible.
+By the mid-2000s, the group listed several potential hazardous effects of the project on the unique natural systems of the Red Sea, the Dead Sea, and the Arabah.
+Some have argued that these risks are serious enough to necessitate further discussion; others feel that their effects are negligible.
 In August 2011, the World Bank published a study based on environmental assessments carried out under its supervision.
-A letter to the World Bank is included in its introduction, in which the science team's leader explains that "it is preferable to study and mitigate unexpected impacts and phenomena which may arise once seawater first mixes in the Dead Sea, before a full scale RSDSC is implemented."
+A letter to the World Bank was included in its introduction, in which the science team's leader explained that "it is preferable to study and mitigate unexpected impacts and phenomena which may arise when seawater first mixes in the Dead Sea, before a full scale RSDSC is implemented."